TW-Robotics/robotic-grasp-detection_nn-trainingdata-generation/README.md

 	- Go to `dope/config` and edit `config_quantitative.yaml`
 		- Change `path_to_images` to the evaluation-dataset folder
 		- Set flags whether or not to store images and belief-maps
-		- Add the object's dimensions and define a color to draw results
+		- Add the object's dimensions and cuboid points and define a color to draw results
 		- Set `camera_settings` according to `_camera_settings.json`
+	- Convert the 3D model to PLY-format and store it in `dope/src/evaluation/OBJECT_NAME.ply`
 	- Go to `dope/src/evaluation` and run `python eval_dope.py NETWORK_NAME`
 		- The network has to be stored at `dope/weigths`
 	- This produces a folder `evaluation_NETWORK_NAME` one level above the evaluation-dataset containing